 International Leaders in Education Program (ILEP)

-ILEP is a program of the Bureau of Educational and Cultural Affairs of the US Department of State.
+ILEP is a program of the U.S. Department of State’s Bureau of Educational and Cultural Affairs and administered by IREX.

 • Build lasting relationships that promote international understanding and collaboration between U.S. and international teachers and students.